Learn how to grow land cress. This guide will give you the information necessary for growing this tasty and nutritious green vegetable.

 What do I feed Land Cress?

-Generally not required if the soil is prepared well, however if plants seem to be struggling than a light application of organic fertiliser should be applied.
+Feeding is not generally required if the soil is prepared well, however if plants seem to be struggling, than a light application of organic fertiliser should be applied.

 Harvesting